 My father taught me as a young boy – we’d catch pike, carp, bream, bass and mackerel, and I developed a passion.
 I turned this into a business 12 years ago when I took over a friend’s market stall in Pimlico.
-I opened in Hackney in 2009 and Kentish Town last year.
+I opened in Hackney in 2009 and Kentish Town six years later.
 I have always loved eating fish, then cooking it, so it seemed a natural progression to start selling it.

 What was your first memory?

 I must have been about three years old.
 My father took me to fish on Tottenham Marshes: it was a beautiful winter morning when the sun is low and bright and, as he lifted up his keepnet, I remember the fish inside glistening.
 That image really struck me, and has always stayed with me.

 I still fish now when I’m not working, and travel to Swanage, Brighton and Eastbourne.
 Anywhere I can get a rod in basically.
 If you know what I mean.

 What are the worst bits of owning a fish shop?

 The very early mornings.
 Tomorrow I’m up at 3.30am to go to Billingsgate Market to choose the stock.
 It’s important to get up early because you want to select the very best of what is on offer.